Skip to main content

 This information is required because eLogii needs to know what's the starting location of the Task.

-This can be either a pickup UID, your Depot UID for example, or a custom pickup address (along with the address, postcode, city, and country) or pickup longitude and latitude (coordinates)
+This can be either a pickup UID, your Depot UID, for example, or a custom pickup address (along with the address, postcode, city, and country) or pickup longitude and latitude (coordinates)

 If the Single-segment optimization mode is enabled on your account, you can skip this section since you don't need a column with Pickup values (UID, address, or coordinates).
 The Single-segment optimization doesn't take into account pickups, hence why no pickup location is needed.

-For UID, the column name should be pickupUID, for coordinates pickupLatitude and pickupLongitude, and for address import the names of columns should be pickupAddress, pickupCity, pickupPostCode, and pickupCountry. eLogii supports most special characters such as the Greek alphabet, and Cyrillic script.
+For UID, the column name should be pickupUID, for coordinates pickupLatitude and pickupLongitude, and for address, import the names of columns should be pickupAddress, pickupCity, pickupPostCode, and pickupCountry. eLogii supports most special characters, such as the Greek alphabet and Cyrillic script.
 It is not mandatory to split up the address into these sections (they can all be added within the pickupAddress field), but we recommend doing so for better geocoding results.

 3. Drop-off location